F5Networks/f5-openstack-docs/docs/index.rst

 Filing Issues
 -------------

 If you find an issue, we would love to hear about it.
-Please let us know by filing an issue at `F5Networks/f5-openstack-docs <https://github.com/F5Networks/f5-openstack-docs>`_; good issues contain specific and detailed information, such as links and line numbers.
+Please let us know by filing an issue at `F5Networks/f5-openstack-docs <https://github.com/F5Networks/f5-openstack-docs>`_.
+Good issues contain specific and detailed information, such as links and line numbers.

 Contributing
 ------------